How to Obtain a Motorcycle License

 A motorcycle drivers license is issued to applicants who wish to operate a motorcycle instead of a standard passenger motor vehicle.
 The motorbike driving license may be obtained through the state department of motor vehicles by satisfying several requirements and eligibility criteria.
-The motorcycle license requirements may include providing certain documentation, paying the applicable fees and completing a state-approved motorcycle safety course as well as a driver's education course for applicants younger than 18 years of age.
-Drivers wondering "How can I get a motorcycle license?" are encouraged to continue reading the sections below:
+The motorcycle license requirements may include providing certain documentation, paying the applicable fees and completing a state-approved motorcycle safety course as well as a driver’s education course for applicants younger than 18 years of age.
+For more information, visit your state-specific page:

 Requirements and Eligibility Criteria for Obtaining a Motorcycle License